 There’s something about climbing into bed at the end of a long, tiresome day.
 Forgetting all of your worries under those cool, comforting sheets is one of life’s great pleasures.
 But, if you’re like most people, the promise of restful sleep often gives way to racing thoughts and anxieties about tomorrow.

-From restless legs to a restless mind, there are many reasons why you’re not catching the train to rest town.
-Have no fear!
+From restless legs to a restless mind, there are many reasons why you’re not catching the train to sleep town.
+But you don’t have to be trapped in a cycle of poor sleep and unpleasant mornings.
 Adding a few good habits to your bedtime routine can quickly help you get the blissful sleep that you crave.

 Five habits for a healthy bedtime routine: